 --simulation), the quote verification is omitted by marblerun.

-The CLI returns a certificate as result and stores it as
+The CLI returns a certificate and stores it as

 marblerun.crt in your current directory.